-Granulomas often appear in response to long standing bacterial or fungal infections and they are classically seen in tuberculosis.
+Any condition that causes long standing activation of the immune system can result in the development of a granuloma.
+For example, granulomas often appear in response to prolonged bacterial or fungal infections and they are very commonly seen in patients with tuberculosis.
 Granulomas also form around foreign material (such as sutures), tumours, and in chronic inflammatory conditions such as Crohn’s disease and sarcoidosis.

 Pathologists divide granulomas as necrotizing and non-necrotizing granulomas based on how they look when viewed under the microscope.
 Necrosis is a type of cell death and necrotizing granulomas contain dead cells at their centre.
 In contrast, non-necrotizing granulomas are made up entirely of immune cells.

-Necrotizing granulomas are more likely to be related to infections and your pathologist may order additional special tests such as a silver stain or acid fast stain to look for infectious organisms.
+Necrotizing granulomas are important because they are more likely to be related to infections such as tuberculosis.
+As a result your pathologist may order additional special stains such as a silver stain or acid fast stain to look for infectious organisms.